 Greenwaste drop-off

-Access to the facility is free with a valid Green Waste Tipping Voucher, which is included with your annual rates notice.
-Simply present your voucher with a QR code that will be scanned on entry – either from a printed copy or directly on your mobile phone.
+Four disposals of clean green waste per year (one standard 6x4 trailer-load) are free with a valid Wangara Recycling Facility voucher, included with your annual rates notice.
+Simply present the QR code on your voucher each visit to be scanned on entry - either a printed copy or directly on your mobile phone.
 If you are renting, please contact your property manager or landlord to obtain the voucher for the property.

 If you do not have a valid voucher, you can still use the facility for a fee: